 5. Competition: Who is your competition and how are you different?

 Just list your top competitors and a brief sentence or phrase about how you are different or better.

-In LivePlan, you can build your strategy using the Pitch feature (see above).
-It creates the format for your strategy, walks you through each step, and presents it as an easy-to-read infographic.
-You can also download our free business pitch template and develop your strategy on your own.
+If you use LivePlan, you can build your strategy using the Pitch feature (see above).
+It creates the format for your strategy, walks you through each step, and presents it as an easy-to-read page you can share with business partners.
+You can also download our free business pitch template and develop it on your own.

 Will your business strategy work?